Benin City: European contact and colonization

-British conquest and its aftermath

-On 17 February 1897, Benin City fell to the British during the "Punitive Expedition", a military campaign led by Admiral Sir Harry Rawson.
-The British force captured, sacked, and burnt the city, following the ambush and killing of a British delegation led by Acting Consul General James Robert Phillips.

-Alan Boisragon, one of the survivors of the Benin Massacre, included references to the practice of human sacrifice in the city in a firsthand account written in 1898 (one year after the Punitive Expedition).
+On 17 February 1897, Benin City fell to the British.
+In the "Punitive Expedition", a 1,200-strong British force, under the command of Admiral Sir Harry Rawson, captured, sacked, and burnt the city after all but two men from a previous British delegation led by Acting Consul General James Robert Phillips were ambushed and killed.
+Alan Boisragon, one of the survivors of the Benin Massacre, included references of the practice of human sacrifice in the city in a firsthand account written in 1898 (one year after the Punitive Expedition).
 Historian James D. Graham notes that although "there is little doubt that human sacrifices were an integral part of the Benin state religion from very early days," first-hand accounts regarding such acts often varied significantly, with some reporting them and others making no mention of them.
-The expedition resulted in the looting of the Benin Bronzes, a collection of intricate brass plaques and sculptures that adorned the palace walls.

-The Benin Bronzes and the legacy of colonialism

-The Benin Bronzes, a group of several thousand metal plaques and sculptures that decorated the royal palace of the Kingdom of Benin, were subsequently auctioned off to compensate for the expenses incurred during the capture and occupation of the city.
-Today, these artifacts are scattered throughout Western museums, with many calling for their repatriation to Nigeria.
-The most iconic of these artifacts is the Queen Idia mask, which was used as a mascot during the Second World Black and African Festival of Arts and Culture (FESTAC '77) held in Nigeria in 1977.

-The British colonisation of Benin paved the way for the merging of regional British incorporations of African kingdoms into the Niger Coast Protectorate, the Protectorate of Southern Nigeria, and finally, into the Colony and Protectorate of Nigeria.
-Although the British permitted the restoration of the Benin monarchy in 1914, true political power remained with the colonial administration of Nigeria.
+The capture of Benin paved the way for British colonization and the merging of later regional British incorporation of African kingdoms into the Niger Coast Protectorate, the Protectorate of Southern Nigeria and finally, into the Colony and Protectorate of Nigeria.
+The British permitted the restoration of the Benin monarchy in 1914, but true political power still lay with the colonial administration of Nigeria.

 Nigerian independence

-Post-colonial era and administrative reforms

-Following Nigeria's attainment of independence from British colonial rule in 1960, Benin City emerged as the capital of the Mid-Western Region, subsequent to the region's separation from the Western Region in June 1963.
-This administrative reconfiguration aimed to promote regional autonomy and more effective governance.
+Following Nigeria's independence from British rule in 1960, Benin City became the capital of Mid-Western Region when the region was split from Western Region in June 1963.
+In 1976, when the region was renamed Bendel State, it remained the capital of the region. it became the State Capital of Edo State when the state of Bendel was divided into the Delta State and Edo State in 1991.

-Renaming and restructuring

-In 1976, the Mid-Western Region underwent a nomenclatural transformation, being renamed Bendel State.
-Benin City retained its status as the regional capital, serving as the administrative epicentre of the state.
-This designation persisted until 1991, when Bendel State was bifurcated into two distinct entities: Delta State and Edo State.
-Consequently, Benin City became the state capital of Edo State, assuming a pivotal role in the governance and development of the newly formed state.